Tuesday 29 October 2019 9.30 - 13.00 Language: English

 The topics which are covered by this research lab are shown in two examples:

-Example 1 deals with the development of an artificial partial knee joint, example 2 with the diagnosis method and risk assessment of abdominal aortic aneurysms.
 According to statistics artificial knee joints have to be replaced after about 15 years after the first implantation.
 Each replacement and revision makes it more difficult to achieve a proper fixation in the bone, resulting in a maximum of about 2-3 revisions.
 Considering young people with a defect in the cartilage of the knee joint it is important to solve this problem with a minimum of replacement.
 This leads to the idea of a replacement of only the cartilage part and not of the bony structures themselves as a first solution for the patient.
 Thus the patient wins one more revision of an artificial joint.

 In order to realize that, the process chain described above can be established.
 The individual biological geometry of the patient is collected by extracting the 3D-geometry of CT- or MRT-images and transferred to CAD-data.
 Using these CAD-data of the knee joint, an inlay is designed and manufactured for the replacement of the cartilage.
 During this design-process numerical simulations including biological material models are carried out using those individual data for optimizing the stiffness of the implant.
 Loads are taken from the gait-analysis which was carried out before.
 After manufacturing the implant either by machining or 3D-printing it is also tested for material strength, durability and biocompatibility.
-The here described artificial knee joint is an example for the development of personalized technical products like prostheses as well as other products which interact with the human body, such as helmets or mattresses for instance.

-Besides the development of these technical devices which interact with human bodies a second example of the work in the research lab is shown: The development and improvement of treatment methods and diagnoses procedures.
-The example given here is the improvement of the classification of the rupture risk of aortic aneurysms.
 Abdominal Aortic Aneurysms (AAA) are highly dangerous due to the fact that after a rupture the mortality rate is at about 50-80%.
 The prevalence at an age over 65 years is up to 9% of the male and 2 % of the female population.
 Up to now the criteria for a surgery is simply the diameter of the aneurysm and the annual growth rate.
 None of the two criteria takes into account the stresses or strains within the biological material which might be the cause for rupture.
 Therefore the risk of a non-required surgery with all side effects is quite high.
 Even worse is a required but omitted surgery due to the fact of a too small diameter, which might lead to the patient’s death.

 The problem in this field is also the personalization of the biological material data.
 The inter-patient variability of those data is not negligible.
 Though it is often assumed that tissue of young people is more flexible than that of older people, this is not always the case.
 So material models are highly patient specific and should be evaluated in vivo.
 The approach which is described in this example uses 4D-ultrasound data: time resolved spatial ultrasound.
 Using these data the individual strains can be computed and by measuring the systolic and diastolic blood pressure the information about the loading is also available.
 Due to the fact that the ultrasound measurement covers a certain amount of data points the individual material law can be identified assuming a nonlinear anisotropic elasticity.
 The strains and stresses at the AAA can be compared to limit values.
 An even better method for assessing the rupture risk might be the evaluation of the discontinuity of strains.
-The paper describes and illustrates the work at the research lab with two examples.
-The applicability of Personalized Biomedical Engineering methods of course is much more than that.